oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/podman-sharded-database-free-with-system-sharding-with-snr-raft-enabled.md

 ## Prerequisites

-Before using this page to create a sample Oracle Globally Distributed Database, please complete the prerequisite steps mentioned in [Oracle Globally Distributed Database Containers on Podman](./README.md#prerequisites)
+Before using this page to create a sample Oracle Globally Distributed Database, please complete the prerequisite steps mentioned in [Oracle Globally Distributed Database Containers using Oracle Database FREE Images on Podman](./README.md#prerequisites)

 Refer to the page [Oracle Database Free](https://www.oracle.com/database/free/get-started/) for the details of the Oracle Database FREE Images for RDBMS and GSM.